 Figure 15 shows the maximum throughput achieved with TLM and without TLM.
 Without TLM, TIPS uses statically configured profiles.
 The TLM learns the traffic profiles of access nodes on run time and provides necessary information for scheduling decisions.
 It can be seen that the TLM achieves the same throughput as the manually engineered profiles.
 For both cases, the throughput achieved was 2000 Kbps for almost 50% of measurements.
-The average difference with the the TLM algorithm is observed to be 0.05%.
+The average difference with the TLM algorithm is observed to be 0.05%.

 Similarly, Figure 16 shows the maximum delay achieved with and without TLM.
 Without TLM, TIPS uses statically configured profiles.
 It can be seen that the TLM maintains the same delay as the manually engineered profiles.
 For both cases, the maximum delay is centered around 15 to 17.5ms.
 The average delay difference with TLM is observed to be 0.03%.

 Finally, Figure 17 shows the maximum jitter achieved with and without TLM.
 Without TLM, TIPS uses statically configured profiles.
 Similarly to delay results, It can be seen that the TLM maintains the same jitter as the manually engineered profiles.
 The maximum jitter is around 2ms for both of the cases.
-The average jitter difference with TLM is 0.05% which shows that it can maitain jitter up to 99.95%.
+The average jitter difference with TLM is 0.05% which shows that it can maintain jitter up to 99.95%.

 Discussion

-The TIPS was compared with several state-of-art scheduling algorithms in [4] and showed that TIPS provides the advantage in terms of throughput, delay, and jitter in congested networks.
-Furthermore, this research has compared traffic profiles learned with Deep Learning Model, TLM, and traffic profiles statically configured on the network nodes.
+The TIPS was compared with several state-of-art scheduling algorithms (Husen, A. et al., 2021) and showed that TIPS provides the advantage in terms of throughput, delay, and jitter in congested networks.
+This research has evaluated the automated traffic profile learning with the Deep Learning Model, TLM, and compared it with traffic profiles statically configured on the network nodes through the network dimensioning processes.
 The efficiency of TLM in learning the TAOC characteristics is demonstrated and shows that performance is better than the statically configured profiles.

-The future intelligent networks have been envisioned in several recent articles such as (Brito, Mendes, & Gontijo, 2020; S. Wang, Sun, Yang, Duan, & Lu, 2020; Zhu, Zhao, Zhang, & Zhou, 2020), where ML-based automation has been indicated as the primary requirement.
-Thus avoiding manually configured traffic profiles is a major challenge in future intelligent networks.
-The TLM has the capability to intelligently automate the traffic profile learning process with distributed learning architecture, which eliminates human intervention and makes the network agile to user behavior and network changes.
+The intelligent automation of the various future network functions and processes is an essential requirement.
+It has been envisioned in several recent articles such as (Brito, Mendes, & Gontijo, 2020; S. Wang, Sun, Yang, Duan, & Lu, 2020; Zhu, Zhao, Zhang, & Zhou, 2020), where ML-based automation has been indicated as the primary requirement.
+Thus avoiding manually configured traffic profiles is a significant challenge in future intelligent networks especially the human-based network dimensioning processes are expensive in terms of cost, time, and agility.
+The TLM can intelligently automate the traffic profile learning process with distributed learning architecture, which eliminates human intervention and makes the network agile to user behavior and network changes.

-The results presented in the previous subsection show that the same performance can be obtained with TLM, thus eliminating the costly processes of traffic engineering or profile building.
-Moreover, it saves costs, automates traffic profile learning, and makes networks responsive to the network dimensionality factors, such as a change in traffic.
+The results presented in the previous subsections show that the same performance can be obtained with TLM, thus eliminating the costly processes of traffic engineering or profile building.
+The aspects of TLM coordination and related limitations such as the latency and detection of traffic profiles have also been evaluated.
+Several experiments were conducted to show the effectiveness of the automated approach with TLM.
+Moreover, it saves costs, automates traffic profile learning, and makes networks responsive to network dimensionality factors, such as a change in traffic.

+The TLM model evaluated in this research is an RNN-based model that is well known to detect the temporal dependencies, however, the spatial dependencies in the traffic profiles may also exist.
+Future works in this direction include the incorporation of spatial learning models along temporal models such as convolutional neural networks.
+Since the conventional DL models lack the explainability of decisions predicted (Jialai W. et al. 2022), the objective function-based feature engineering to make explainable decisions requires further studies.

 Conclusions